alex-176/cpp_lib_updates/abi0.md

 {
     std::cout << "name: " << s.name << " age: " << s.age <<"\n";
 }
-// client code that can be used in both ABI0/ABI1 clients void client_code()
+// client code that can be used in both pre-C++11 ABI and C++11 ABI clients void client_code()
 {
   S s{"John", 25};